History of Our Area

 6 Early development around Downs Road

 Up to the end of the 19th century, the centre of our area was the corner of Brighton Road and Downs Road.
 Pre-dating any shops in Station Road, three were built between The California Arms and the corner.
 The earliest appears to have been the corner shop, originally the Belmont Post Office belonging to W H Brain.
-A view in Burgess shows the VR pillar box, now in Station Road, alongside this shop.
+A view in Burgess shows the VR pillar box alongside this shop.
 In a 1910 picture a fourth shop has filled the gap and the pillar box is no longer visible.
+The VR pillar box was relocated to Station Road, but unfortunately was struck by a large vehicle in 2015 and was damaged beyond repair.
+It was replaced by a modern ER pillar box.

 Round the corner in Downs Road, from around 1875, a number of houses were built beyond the chalk pits, starting with two terraces, each of five houses.
 Others were built beyond these.